jasonh9/TTP_360View/README.md

 # Pre-req
 #### Installing the iOS Client:
-Please contact devs to get a Testflight code
+Please contact developers for a Testflight code

 Mongodb
 #### installing mongodb on mac